kieranpotts/rootfiles/docs/en/workflow.md

    - Head repository: ``<your-github-username>/<project>``
    - Head branch: ``dev/<issue>-<description>``

    Pull requests should be made to the ``test`` branch of the upstream repository.
-All source changes are merged into and tested on this branch.
-After testing, the project maintainers will release the changes into the production branch — ``prod``.
+Choose the appropriate versioned ``test`` branch, such as ``test/v1``, if you are introducing changes to a legacy version of the software.
+All source changes are merged into and tested in the ``test`` branches.
+After testing, the project maintainers will release the changes into the production branch — ``prod`` or ``prod/v1`` etc.

    Click the "Create pull request" button.